Last updated August 12th, 2019.

 The city is growing by around 40,000 people per year, but infrastructure development has not kept up – something China is now helping with.

-How to Invest in Mongolia
+How You Can Invest in Mongolia

-Because of the massive scale of Mongolia’s projects, the lack of a certain timeframe, and doubts they will provide a comprehensive answer, the private sector has a large window of opportunity to offer better solutions.
+Because of the massive scale of Mongolia’s public projects, the lack of a certain timeframe, and doubts they will even provide a comprehensive answer, the private sector has a large window of opportunity to offer better solutions.

 Skip the Next Western Recession